aistabci/abci-docs/en/docs/tips/spack.md

 This is an example of using "OpenMPI 3.1.1 that uses CUDA 10.1.243" installed above.

-As we installed two OpenMPI 3.1.1, we can observe the following modules.
+As you installed two OpenMPI 3.1.1, you can see the following modules.
 ```
 [username@es1 ~]$ module avail openmpi
 ------------------------- $HOME/spack/share/spack/modules/linux-centos7-haswell -------------------------